Allan122/.UPNCR/README.md

 # **Contributions of Nationalist Historians:**
 ### Rajendra Lal Mitra published some vedic texts and wrote a book entitled Indo-Aryan.
-### Ram Krishna Gopal Bhandarkar and Vishwanath Kashinath Rajawde also contributing in reconstructing the social and political history of the country.
+### Ram Krishna Gopal Bhandarkar and Vishwanath Kashinath Rajawde also contributed to reconstructing the social and political history of the country.
-### Pandurang Waman Kane a social reformer wrote the history of Dharma shastra which help us to make a study of social processes in ancient India.
+### Pandurang Waman Kane a social reformer wrote the history of Dharma shastra which helped us to make a study of social processes in ancient India.
 ### Devdutta Ramkrishna Bhandarkar published a book on Ashoka and on ancient Indian political institutions.
-### Hemchandra Ray Chaudhari constructed the history of ancient India from the time of Mahabharatha to the end of Gupta Empire.
+### Hemchandra Ray Chaudhari constructed the history of ancient India from the time of Mahabharatha to the end of the Gupta Empire.
 ### R.C Majumdar was the editor of the multi-volume publication History and Culture of the Indian People.
-### History of South India was written by K A Nilakanta Shastri who emphasied on the cultural supremacy of the brahmins and also highlighted the harmony that prevailed in Indian Society.
+### History of South India was written by K A Nilakanta Shastri who emphasised on the cultural supremacy of the brahmins and also highlighted the harmony that prevailed in Indian Society.
-### KP Jaiswal exploded the myth of Indian Despotism by writing several articles in Hindu polity in 1924 in which he showed that republics existed in ancient times and enjoyed a measure of self-government.
+### KP Jaiswal exploded the myth of Indian Despotism by writing several articles on Hindu polity in 1924 in which he showed that republics existed in ancient times and enjoyed a measure of self-government.
+He wrote about the Mahajanapada Period.

-India's first king was from Bharat Dynasty.
+## The **first king of India**, according to ancient Indian texts, was **King Bharata from the Bharata dynasty**.
+The Bharata dynasty is believed to have ruled in the ancient Indian subcontinent during the Mahabharata period.
+King Bharata also gives his name to India, which is known as "Bharat" in Hindi, one of the official languages of India.
+The Bharata dynasty plays a significant role in Indian mythology and history.

+# General observation of Indian Historians: